Loss function: Quadratic loss function

 for some constant C; the value of the constant makes no difference to a decision, and can be ignored by setting it equal to 1.
 This is also known as the squared error loss (SEL).

 Many common statistics, including t-tests, regression models, design of experiments, and much else, use least squares methods applied using linear regression theory, which is based on the quadratic loss function.

 The quadratic loss function is also used in linear-quadratic optimal control problems.
 In these problems, even in the absence of uncertainty, it may not be possible to achieve the desired values of all target variables.
 Often loss is expressed as a quadratic form in the deviations of the variables of interest from their desired values; this approach is tractable because it results in linear first-order conditions.
 In the context of stochastic control, the expected value of the quadratic form is used.
+The quadratic loss assigns more importance to outliers than to the true data due to its square nature, so alternatives like the Huber, log-cosh and SMAE losses are used when the data has many large outliers.